rweigel/paraview/README.md

 * Surface graphics primitives - vertices, lines, polygons, and triangle strips.
 Each primitive corresponds to a cell and has a front and back surface.
 * Polygon - A set of points connected with lines.
 * Grid - A set of coordinates (locations of vertices).
-* Mesh - A set of cells and vertices; defined by topology and geometry) ([http://www.paraview.org/files/v4.0/ParaViewManual.v4.0.pdf pg 13])
+* [Mesh](https://docs.paraview.org/en/latest/UsersGuide/understandingData.html?#mesh) - A set of cells and vertices; defined by topology and geometry
-* Connectivity - The mapping from cells to vertices ([http://www.paraview.org/files/v4.0/ParaViewManual.v4.0.pdf pg 13])
+* [Connectivity](https://docs.paraview.org/en/latest/UsersGuide/understandingData.html?highlight=connectivity) - The mapping from cells to vertices.

 ## Introduction